2018 SingHealth data breach: Committee of Inquiry hearings

-Towards the end of the second tranche of hearings on 5 October 2018, it was revealed a second attempt to hack into the servers was done on 19 July via another server as the attackers are skilled.
+Towards the end of the second tranche of hearings on 5 October, it was revealed a second attempt to hack into the servers was done on 19 July via another server.
 This was stopped immediately as soon as it began.
 In addition, malware used was customised for the system and evaded detection from top anti-virus software.
 A tool called PowerShell was used in the process, being disabled on 13 July.
 Meanwhile, IHiS stepped up security with changing passwords, removing compromised accounts and rebooting servers.

-The third tranche of hearings started on 31 October 2018.
+The third tranche of hearings started on 31 October.
 Evidence was shown that managers were reluctant to report the incidents as that would mean an increased amount of work, thereby creating a bottleneck.
 Meanwhile, the chief information officer told the team to escalate the incident, saying a bottleneck is not acceptable, adding that there was no written protocol on how to report SingHealth-related cybersecurity incidents should IHiS staff discover any incident.
 Another pointed out that annual cybersecurity exercises are mandated for critical information infrastructure (CII) operators, so staff should be able to identify advanced persistent threats (APTs).
 However, these tests were for classroom settings and may not necessarily apply to the SingHealth case, thus defeating the purpose of these exercises if situational awareness was not there.
 There were also plans for secure Internet browsing in the healthcare sector by 2018, but it had to be delayed by a year due to technical issues.

 The following day, a 2016 audit that found systemic weaknesses in the network link between Singapore General Hospital and cloud-based systems was brought up, showing more inadequacies in the systems managed by IHiS.
 The incident was reported by the operations team as "plugged" to the management without anyone verifying that works to fix these vulnerabilities were done.
 The Cyber Security Agency also found similar vulnerabilities in its investigation.
 Due to this, there will be "three lines of defence", where compliance checks are performed by the operations team, technology team and internal audit team, and training will be stepped up in IHiS so that early detection of attacks are ensured.
 As pointed out the next day that even if the weaknesses were found, they may not be fixed as quickly as expected as public healthcare institutions operate around the clock resulting in little downtime.